eszeto831/SampleGameManual/README.md

 # SampleGameManual

-This is an example of an interactive booklet
+This is an example of an interactive booklet written in Unity / C#.
+Open the StartScene and press play to start.